bputrah/open-telemetry-kit/README.md

 The `quickstart.py` script accepts a standalone `.csv` or `.srt` or a video file with an embedded `.srt`.
 It will read in the data, convert it to JSON, and write it to the provided destination.

-From the new OTK_quickstart directory, you can execute the script via one of the following:
+From the new OTK_quickstart directory, you can execute the script via one of the following commands.

+To extract telemetry from the sample video:

+>$ python3 quickstart.py embedded_srt_example.mov embedded_srt_example.json

+Note: Because the telemetry is embedded, this script will create a `metadata.json` file and extract the data into `[video_name].srt`.
+This will not happen with standalone telemetry files like in the examples below.

+To extract telemetry from the sample `srt` or `csv` files respectively:
 >$ python3 quickstart.py srt_example.srt srt_example.json

 >$ python3 quickstart.py csv_example.csv csv_example.json

->$ python3 quickstart.py embedded_srt_example.mov embedded_srt_example.json

 This process will create a new JSON file containing the telemetry extracted from the sample file.

-Note: If the telemetry is embedded (e.g. the third example) this script will also create a `metadata.json` file and extract the data into `[video_name].srt`
+The data is organized into an array of objects (or, in python terminology, a list of dictionaries)

 For an example of simple data manipulation, open `quickstart.py` and uncomment the lines: